apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 | `encryptionCertificate`   | The encryption certificate.
 | `encryptionKey`           | The encryption key.
 | `metadata`                | The SAML2 identity provider metadata.
+| `appliesTo`               | The owner of the SAML2 identity provider metadata.

 Note that the signing and encryption keys are expected to be encrypted and signed using CAS crypto keys.
 To see the relevant CAS properties, please [see this guide](../configuration/Configuration-Properties.html#saml-metadata-jpa).

+#### Per Service

+Identity provider metadata, certificates and keys can also be defined on a per-service basis to override the global defaults.
+Metadata documents that would be applicable to a service definition need to adjust the `appliesTo` column in the metadata document to carry the service definition's name and numeric identifier using the `[service-name]-[service-identifier]` format.

 ## CouchDb